nithin-vijayan/react-github-app/README.md

 # react-github-app
-An application built on react using github apis
+An application built on react-js using github api